Release 1.03

 Click “Save.”

 Note: Instruct your Agent to save its answer to a file.
-It does not do this by default, nor does it report its result in its setp-by-step narrative.
+It does not do this by default, nor does it report its result in its step-by-step narrative.

-Next, Guide will translate and expand your workflow into a detailed step-by-step plan.
+Next, GUIDE will parse and adjust your workflow into steps that it finds clear.
 It will also take things like URLs and file names and put them into variables, allowing the workflow to be reused by changing just the variables.

 Running a Step or the Entire Agent